-By now we have a big pool of experienced Search-and-Rescue team members, but we are regularly looking for new competent team members.
+By now we have a large pool of experienced Search –and Rescue team members, but we are regularly looking for new competent team members.

 Which criteria do I have to fulfill, in order to become part of the Search and Rescue- team?

 Knowledge in the maritime field and / or sea rescue is a prerequisite condition.
 Due to the extreme environment, high physical and mental resilience is also required.
 “Personal survival techniques” and / or “basic safety training” certificates are desirable.

 For how long do you stay onboard as a team member?

-One rotation in the rescue zone lasts about three weeks.
+Normally, one rotation in the central Mediterranean lasts about three weeks.
 Afterwards the ship must return to a port, for a crew change for example, for up to three days.
 Team members are asked to stay aboard for at least two rotations (six weeks) and for a maximum of three rotations (nine weeks).
 Due to the long training period and the high demand on board, we do not make any exception to these rules.
 This is in both your and our best interest.